 - Neuroscience Major Union

 The Duke University Neuroscience Majors' Union is a student-run organization that focuses on the interests of prospective and declared neuroscience majors and minors.
 It inspires success at Duke by providing a community for students to interact within, forming student-student connections and also student-faculty connections.
 NMU achieves this by hosting events that foster social and academic interactions, including “Flunches” with professors, research/grad school information sessions, study breaks during finals, and faculty-student dinner parties.
 In addition, members participate in Brain Awareness Week (organized by the Duke Institute for Brain Sciences) and co-host a pancake breakfast fundraiser for Parkinson’s research.
 We hope that members enrich their experience as neuroscience majors or minors by participating in NMU activities, and also go to the officers for any questions they may have regarding the discipline.
-Kelly Murphy serves as president this year and can be contacted for more information (email Kelly), or you can visit the website
+Tania Hassanzadeh serves as president this year and can be contacted for more information (email Tania), or you can visit the website

 - Neurogenesis (the Journal)